-- Be Wary of Food Pushers: You know that friend or relative who pushes food and simply won’t be satisfied until you’re neck deep in another piece of manicotti or a third slice of cake?
+Be Wary of Food Pushers: You know that friend or relative who pushes food and simply won’t be satisfied until you’re neck-deep in another piece of manicotti or a third slice of cake?
 Me too.
 Don’t be afraid to say “no thank you” and when in doubt, try moving to another room in the house or changing the subject.
-While Aunt Ingrid means well, she’s probably lives in stretch pants.
+While Aunt Ingrid means well, she’s probably living in stretch pants.

-- This Isn’t Your Last Cookie: Or piece of cheese.
-Or slice of Grandma’s pie.
+This Isn’t Your Last Cookie: Or a piece of cheese.
+Or a slice of Grandma’s pie.
 I promise.
 It’s ok to have just one or turn down the offer.
 You will have more opportunities to indulge sooner than you realize.